Research Fellow in Aircraft Systems

 About the Role

-The purpose of this post is to support and deliver to an industry funded project titled Aviation Biosafety Sensing System.
-You will be responsible for undertaking high quality research associated with the Cranfield University project work package in cabin system integration and certification, and aircraft fleet level bio-threat impact analysis.
+The purpose of this post is to support and deliver to an industry funded project related to landing systems and other airframe system.
+You will be responsible for undertaking high quality research associated with the Cranfield University project work package in systems synergies and aircraft level analysis.
 You will be responsible for managing the research tasks, organising project meetings, writing project deliverables and coordinating research activities and will need excellent interpersonal skills.

-You will most likely be educated to doctoral level in an aerospace / relevant subject and have experience of aircraft systems research including in analytical methods.
-As an alternative to holding a PhD, you will have significant and equivalent relevant experience.
+You will be educated to doctoral level in an aerospace / relevant subject and have experience of aircraft systems research including in analytical methods.
 With excellent communication skills, you will have expertise in cabin systems and a background in cabin air systems would be an advantage.
 You will be confident in communicating with external partners professionally and skilled in project management and report writing.

 As a specialist postgraduate university, Cranfield’s world-class expertise, large-scale facilities and unrivalled industry partnerships are creating leaders in technology and management globally.
 Learn more about Cranfield and our unique impact here.